No Waiting Period Life Insurance

 Many people don’t realize how expensive the average funeral can be.
 When paying for your funeral, you’ll not only be paying for the funeral service and casket.

 If you want to be buried, then someone will have to pay for the embalming process.
-Many funeral homes require embalming for burial, but there isn’t much of a need for one if you’re cremated.
+Many funeral homes require embalming for burial, unless you choose cremation.

 Caskets are also quite expensive.
 Caskets average about $2,000 but can be as much as $10,000.
-Urns cost a lot less.
+Urns (for cremated remains) cost a lot less.

 Final expense insurance with no waiting period is a good way to ensure your family won’t be left paying these expenses.

 Riders are supplemental benefits that you can add on to your basic insurance policy.
 Some of the more common riders are an accidental death benefit, accelerated death benefit, disability income, guaranteed insurability, and return of rates.

 |Accelerated Death Benefit||This rider will allow the death benefit to be paid out before the insured party’s death.